-INDICATORS GAPS Inadequate information to health and nutrition workers about IMS Act Inadequate information about HIV/ AIDS Mother support and Community Inadequate community based support system and services on Control of the Outreach infant and young child feeding (IYCF) practice Counselling for IYCF is not provided as a service to lactating women in National Rural Health Mission or ICDS Poor national coverage for IYCF support services Inadequate training of community workers in IYCF counselling Information Support Lack of national information, education and communication (IEC) Information Support Strategy for improving IYCF practices Inadequate coverage, restricted only during the World Breastfeeding Week (WBW) Inadequate counselling and group education services Lack of local consistent and intensified IEC HIV and Infant Feeding National guidelines not yet made into policy Need to upgrade skills of counsellors and health workers in infant feeding options, and to strengthen implementation of the IMS Act and its monitoring.
+INDICATORS GAPS Act Inadequate information about HIV/ AIDS Mother support and Community Inadequate community based support system and services on Outreach infant and young child feeding (IYCF) practice Counselling for IYCF is not provided as a service to lactating women in National Rural Health Mission or ICDS Poor national coverage for IYCF support services Inadequate training of community workers in IYCF counselling Information Support Lack of national information, education and communication (IEC) Strategy for improving IYCF practices Inadequate coverage, restricted only during the World Breastfeeding Week (WBW) Inadequate counselling and group education services Lack of local consistent and intensified IEC HIV and Infant Feeding National guidelines not yet made into policy Need to upgrade skills of counsellors and health workers in infant feeding options, and to strengthen implementation of the IMS Act and its monitoring.
 Lack of training on counselling practices (PPCT) in HIV and impact upon breastfeeding.
 Inadequate VCCT (Voluntary and Confidential Counselling and Testing) Inadequate counselling to HIV women regarding infant nutrition Follow-up of mothers not adequate.
-No special efforts for creating awareness to counter misinformation on HIV Lack of monitoring system to prevent HIV transmission through Infant for discontinuous and an arrangement breastfeeding on infant feeding practices Infant feeding during emergencies There is no policy on infant feeding in emergency contingency action plan action plan No persons have appointed to coordinate national and No persons have appointed to coordinate national and international donor agencies on IYCF.
-No monitoring / document use of infant milk substitute and support to breastfeeding during disasters/ emergencies There is no mechanism to monitor violations of IMS Act during relief operations There is no pre-service and in-service training for disaster There is no pre-service and in-service training for disaster
+No special efforts for creating awareness to counter misinformation on HIV Lack of monitoring system to prevent HIV transmission through breastfeeding on infant feeding practices Infant feeding during emergencies There is no policy on infant feeding in emergency contingency action plan No persons have appointed to coordinate national and international donor agencies on IYCF.
+No monitoring / document use of infant milk substitute and support to breastfeeding during disasters/ emergencies There is no mechanism to monitor violations of IMS Act during relief operations There is no pre-service and in-service training for disaster management on IYCF or provision of breastfeeding support counsellors as a response during disaster management supply